Beginnings: Douglas Juan Gifford

 Platt had studied classical languages, history and philosophy for his MA, and then took a two year conversion course in Social Anthropology at the LSE before living among the Macha Ayllu in northern Bolivia from 1970 – 1971.
 He returned to the Andes for ten years between 1973 and 1983m writing, publishing and re-visiting the “field” and the “archive.”
 Before coming to St Andrews, Platt worked with the University of Tarapacá; the National Museum of Ethnography in La Paz; on a World Bank funded project on peasants and markets in La Paz; at the Institute of Peruvian Studies (Lima) and the National Archive of Bolivia on mining and economic space; and on an ESRC-CNRS Franco-British research project on the state in the Andes.

 During his tenure at St Andrews, Platt directed dozens of doctoral students while conducting new research with funding from the British Academy, the Spanish Ministry of Education, the Guggenheim Foundation, and other organisations.
 In 2009, the Centre was renamed the Centre for Amerindian Studies (CAS); the remit of the Centre was expanded to include Latin American and Caribbean studies.
-A partial list of Platt’s publications includes:
+For publications, here.

 Professor Joanna Overing (1938 — present) came to St Andrews in 1995 as a member of the Department of Social Anthropology and as the Director of the Centre, which was renamed the Centre for Indigenous American Studies (CIAS).
 Overing is an American anthropologist, with a BA and MA in History from the University of Connecticut, and a PhD in Anthropology from Brandeis University.
 Her extensive fieldwork among the Piaroa people in the Orinoco basin of Venezuela marked an expansion of the Centre into lowland South America.